nathantannar4/DormHub/README.md

 ## Automated Deployment

 Automated deployment is set up to automatically pull updates from a GitHub repo whenever it is pushed to.
 This is done by utilizing GitHubs Webhook functionality.
-Automated Deployment requires PHP and an ssh keypair to be generated on the server and added to your GitHub profile's keys
+Automated Deployment requires an ssh keypair to be generated on the server and added to your GitHub profile's keys.

 ## Sample Data